Freedom to Speak Up

 The Freedom to Speak Up Guardian acts as an independent and impartial source of advice to staff at any stage of raising a concern, with access to anyone in the organisation, including the chief executive, or if necessary, outside the organisation.

-Your conversations with the Freedom to Speak Up Guardian and/or Champions are confidential.
-The only exception to this is if there is immediate risk to the safety of you, a colleague, or patient; or if you consent to us sharing information.
+Conversations with the Freedom to Speak Up Guardian are confidential.
+The only exception to this is if there is immediate risk to the safety of staff, colleagues, or patient; or if staff consent to us sharing information.

-Your Freedom to Speak Up Guardian at Dorset County Hospital is Lynn Paterson.
-You can contact Lynn via FTSU@dchft.nhs.uk or alternatively staff can use the Datix incident reporting system (for anonymous concerns type anon when prompted instead of your name).
+Our Freedom to Speak Up Guardian at Dorset County Hospital is Lynn Paterson.
+Staff can contact Lynn via FTSU@dchft.nhs.uk or alternatively staff can use the Datix incident reporting system (for anonymous concerns type anon when prompted instead of your name).

-The role of the Freedom to Speak Up Guardian and Champions is to:
+The role of the Freedom to Speak Up Guardian is to: